alexis-menendez/alexis-menendez/README.md

 >  ― Māori proverb

 In the end, what matters is who it’s for.
 My work is guided by a simple principle: build things that serve people.
 Not markets.
 Not metrics.
 People.
 That belief shapes the tools I design, the teams I join, and the systems I help create.

-### Fun Facts & Passions
-- I’m passionate about both science and art, often blending the two in projects that explore cognition, emotion, and environment.
-- I deeply value quiet, reflective experiences in nature and draw inspiration from landscapes like the Texas plains and the shores of Puerto Rico.
-- I’ve worked in everything from nursing homes to college student services to metal sculpture studios, and I bring a multidisciplinary lens to all my work.
-- Outside of coding, I sculpt, weld, paint, garden, dance (West Coast Swing & Fusion!), and make wearable art.

 ---